Joint Distillation for Fast Likelihood Evaluation and Sampling in Flow-based Models: Implementation Details

 \iclrpar{BPD.} We use the same method as \cite{lipman2022flow} to compute the BPD.
 To compute BPD with F2D2 models, we discretize the interval from 1 to 0 into equal segments, while the uniform step size serves as the second time input.

 \iclrpar{2D Checkerboard.} We follow the experimental setup of \cite{boffi2025buildconsistencymodellearning}.
 The model is a 4-layer MLP with 512 hidden units per layer and GELU activations.
 Both the flow-matching baseline and the Shortcut model are trained for 150k iterations with a batch size of 100k and an initial learning rate of $10^{-3}$, using a square-root decay schedule after 35k steps.
 For the Shortcut model, each batch is divided in a $3:1$ ratio between the flow-matching loss and the self-distillation loss.
 For Shortcut-F2D2, we extend the output layer with an additional dimension and initialize training from the pretrained Shortcut model, running an extra 27k iterations.
+As for the LSD model, we train it for 200k iterations with a batch size of 10k while keeping all other configurations unchanged.
+For LSD-F2D2, we add an additional MLP head (hidden size 512) to predict divergence and scale the divergence targets by a factor of $0.1$.
+In each batch, we use a $1:1$ split between the flow-matching loss and self-distillation loss.
+We train LSD-F2D2 for 200k iterations using a learning rate of $1\times10^{-4}$ with a square-root decay schedule starting after 50k steps.
+All other configurations are kept the same.

 \iclrpar{Computation Cost and Runtime.} We conduct all our training on an 8-GPU L40S node.
 To train a typical F2D2 CIFAR10 model, it takes around 1 day for the Flow-matching teacher, 1 day for the vanilla Shortcut or Shortcut-Distill baselines, and 5 hours for the F2D2 finetuning on top of it.
 For ImageNet64x64 models, it takes around 8 days for the flow matching teacher, 6 days for the vanilla shortcut or shortcut-distill model, and 5 hours for the F2D2 finetuning.
 For inference run time, we provide the wall-clock time to generate 50k samples for each dataset using different numbers of NFEs in Table~\ref{tab:sampling_speed}.